MakisPoulianidis/ExData_Plotting1/README.md

 - R version 3.1.1
 - R Studio Version 0.98.1062
 - Mac (x86_64-apple-darwin13.1.0)
+Please note:
-No additional packages are needed using R Studio.
+- No additional packages are needed using R Studio.
- Throughout the script Unix path notation style is used.
+- Throughout the scripts Unix path notation style is used.

 ## Raw Data